Pelvic Physical Therapy?

 Susan: Most professionals are very surprised about the neurological underpinnings of the systems approach that connects the upper cervical/trigeminal/vagal connections through the core system.
 The system can be significantly modulated with the voice as well as the breath.
 They are also excited about the trunk neural glides and the use of voice to train pelvic coordination.

 PG: In your opinion, what are pelvic physical therapists often missing when it comes to working with pelvic floor dysfunction?

 Susan: They seem to be missing the systems approach of connecting the neurology, physiology (including endocrine) and the cranial system to the pelvic region.
-There is so much that the pelvis has to balance and so many connections through the diaphragm, thorax and cervical/cranial region that affect the entire system.
+There is so much that the pelvis has to balance and so many connections through the diaphragm, thorax, and cervical/cranial regions that affect the entire system.
 The muscosal system is continuous from the nose/throat/mouth to the pelvic floor.

 PG: If you could have one big pearl of wisdom that you would hope everyone can take from integrating pelvic floor treatment with the whole body connection, what would it be?